caisr-hh/TruckParts-Demand-Inventory-Simulator/README.md

 _Open and execute `notebooks/main.ipynb`.
 The workflow is structured into three phases:_

 ### Phase 1: Demand Generator
+The demand generator produces time-series demand data based on the hierarchical structure of dealers, trucks and parts.
+Parameterization includes start time, end time, time interval, number of dealers, range of truck fleet sizes per dealer, and number of parts per truck.
 ```python
 from datetime import datetime